usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 ### <a name="daps"></a> 5.5.
 Digital Identity Acceptance Statement

-Agencies SHOULD include this information in existing artifacts required to achieve Authorization and Accreditation (A&A).
+Agencies SHOULD include this information in existing artifacts required to achieve A&A.

 The statement SHALL include, at a minimum: